Yashar-H08/TSP-using-ACO-and-PSO/README.md

 A: no. of ants
 n: number of cities

-Results on adjacency matrix on https://people.sc.fsu.edu/~jburkardt/datasets/tsp/dantzig42_d.txt (with 42 nodes):
+Results on adjacency matrix on https://people.sc.fsu.edu/~jburkardt/datasets/tsp/dantzig42_d.txt (with 42 nodes and 699 as the right answer):
     I=50
     maxRound=1 maxAnts=1 => ans:2070   time:4s
     maxRound=10 maxAnts=10 => ans:893   time:102s